ls1intum/Artemis/docs/dev/playwright.rst

     This opens a graphical interface that allows you to run individual tests, test files, or test suites while observing the test execution in a browser window.

-    Another way to run tests is through command line.
-To run all tests in command line, use:
+    Another way to run tests is through the command line.
+To run all tests in the command line, use:

     .. code-block:: bash